javert-galicia/sample_calculator_flutter/README.md

 * Reverse erase.

-Contributions and contributions to the project are open.
+Contributions to the project are open.

 For more information visit [Sample Calculator Page](https://calculator.jgalicia.com/).